 4. You can use coconut oil or olive oil instead of avocado oil for the searing.

-5. Do NOT get nervous and kick up the cook time.
+5. Do NOT get nervous and kick up the cooking time.
 For a juicy and tender pork tenderloin, this method WILL work!
 Make sure to give it the rest time in the IP before opening AND the rest time on the platter while you make the sauce.
 Pork is fully cooked at 145 degrees Fahrenheit.

 6. If you want to make the pan sauce on the stove, follow the same steps as the recipe.
 You can add a little more Sukrin Gold if you want the sauce sweeter.